TWO NIGER DELTA TOWNS BURNED TO THE GROUND

-In the late nineteenth century a boom in the demand for palm oil, used in everything from soap and candle manufacture to explosives, enticed the Royal Niger Company to expand its presence across the Niger Delta.
+In the late nineteenth century a boom in the demand for palm oil, used in everything from soap and candle manufacture to explosives, lured the Royal Niger Company to expand its presence across the Niger Delta.
 This process accelerated after 1886, when the British government granted it a royal charter giving it a virtual monopoly over the delta region.
-This gave the company the pretext it needed to deploy military force to oust local traders from the region, inciting a rebellion.1
+This gave the company the pretext it needed to deploy military force to oust local traders from the region, an act of economic warfare which inevitably incited a rebellion.1

 Sir John Kirk, a foreign office official, who was sent out to investigate the conflict, reported that twenty five people had been killed in Nimbi alone.
 Locals, he wrote, had complained that the company prevented them from participating in the palm oil trade unless they paid a virtually impossible annual tax of £150 a year.
 However, there had been no easy alternatives, since the soil in the vicinity was too poor to grow sufficient food and the population was left with little choice but rebellion.5